Stella-Liyu-Zhang/Notes-on-Computer-Architecture/README.md

+# Notes on Computer Architecture

-Reading notes of Computer Organization and Design - The Hardware/Software Interface (Arm Edition)
+**Reading notes of Computer Organization and Design - The Hardware/Software Interface (Arm Edition)**

 # Chapter 1.6